 You must show that this persecution was (or would be) inflicted on you because of one or more "protected grounds": your race, religion, nationality, membership in a particular social group, or political opinion.
 You must also show that you were persecuted either by your country's government directly (for example, police, army, or government officials) or by a nongovernmental group that your government was unwilling or unable to control (such as a gang, cartel, rogue group of police officers, or the like).

-You will also need to include detailed information about yourself: how youpersonally were harmed in the past, why you are afraid to return, why you were harmed, and what you believe would happen to you if you had to return to your home country.
-Do not simply write general statements.

-Although you should also include some information about your friends and family members who have also been persecuted, your application must focus on you.
+You will also need to include detailed information about yourself: how you personally were harmed in the past, why you are afraid to return, why you were harmed, and what you believe would happen to you if you had to return to your home country.
+Although you should also include information about your friends and family members who have also been persecuted, your application must focus on you.

 The next step is to show the U.S. government how the person(s) persecuting you did so because of one or more of the "protected grounds."
 You will not qualify for asylum if you were being hurt for personal reasons only or were just a random victim.
-A protected ground does not have to be the only reason why you were persecuted, as long as it was one of the reasons you were—or in the future, would be—hurt.
+A protected ground does not have to be the only reason why you were persecuted.
+But it does need to be one of the main reasons you were—or in the future, would be—hurt.
 See Why Were You Persecuted?
 Proving the "Nexus" or Motivation in an Asylum Claim for more information.

-Attaching documents will greatly increase your chances of obtaining asylum.
+Attaching various other documents will greatly increase your chances of obtaining asylum.
 U.S. law requires that you produce all reasonably available evidence helping to explain what had happened to you or what would happen to you if you returned.
-Such evidence might include the following, depending on your specific case:
+Such evidence might include, depending on your specific case: